 - Several graduate program options for students seeking a degree or graduate-level courses in certain content areas.

-- 2-week STARTALK Institute for Teachers for current and prospective teachers of Russian.
+- STARTALK is for current and prospective teachers of Russian and is funded by a federal grant program.

 Live in Language

-In the classroom, our dedicated faculty will guide you in discovering a language that is alive and ever-changing, helping you gain both the confidence and tools necessary to take your skills to the next level.
+During the Russian language classes, our dedicated faculty will guide you in discovering a language that is alive and ever-changing, helping you gain both the confidence and tools necessary to take your skills to the next level.

 Outside the classroom, you’ll choose from cocurricular activities that explore the range of historical and contemporary Russian culture, each activity designed to help you build new vocabulary while developing cultural fluency.